Mysteryzzz/admin-template/README.md

  - BookCSM & UserCSM & OrderCSM

-    - FontEnd send request using RESTFul like this:
+    - FontEnd send request using RESTFul API like this:

         - GET: localhost/user check all users